stroncium/nodejs-procfs/api.md

 ## type Meminfo
-Memory amounts are expressed in KiB.
+Memory amounts are expressed in bytes.

 Object with properties:
  - **`active`** integer : `Active` Memory that has been used more recently and usually not reclaimed unless absolutely necessary.